jaeha-choi/CSS436_Program_3/readme.md

 - (spec) Empty directories are visible on AWS
 - (spec) Only directory paths are passed in as arguments
 - (spec) AWS credentials must be in `~/.aws/credentials`, and should not be provided by the user
+- (spec) Standalone executable overwrite files on the local machine even if the hash matches

 ## Examples